thecerealcoder/Weather/README.md

 * [Setup](#setup)

 ## General info
-This project uses the OpenWeather API to gather current location data and display it.
-Just enter your location and receive real-time weather data such as temperature, wind, and weather condition that are visualized along with a matching dynamic background.
+This project uses the OpenWeather API to gather weather location data and displays it.
+Just enter your location and receive not only real-time weather data such as temperature, wind, and weather condition, but also a weekly weather forecast that is visualized along a dynamic linear gradient background.

 ## Technologies
 Project is created with:
 * React (16.13.0)
 * Moment (2.24.0)
+* React Physics Dragger (1.4.0)
+* React Switch (5.0.1)
 * FontAwesome

 ## Resources